-If you answered "Yes" to question 5, file Form TD F 90-22.1 by June 30, 1998, with the Department of the Treasury at the address shown on the form.
+If you answered "Yes" to question 5, file Form TD F 90-22.1 by June 30, 1999, with the Department of the Treasury at the address shown on the form.
 Form TD F 90-22.1 is not a tax return, so do not file it with Form 1120S.
 Form TD F 90-22.1 may be ordered by calling 1-800-TAX-FORM (1-800-829-3676).

-The corporation may be required to file Form 3520, Annual Return To Report Transactions With Foreign Trusts and Receipt of Certain Foreign Gifts, if:
+The corporation may be required to file Form 3520, Annual Return To Report

-• It directly or indirectly transferred property or money to a foreign trust.
-For this purpose, any U.S. person who created a foreign trust is considered a transferor.
+Transactions With Foreign Trusts and Receipt of Certain Foreign Gifts, if it-

-• It is treated as the owner of any part of the assets of a foreign trust under the grantor trust rules.
+- Directly or indirectly transferred property or money to a foreign trust.
+For this purpose, any U.S. person who created a foreign trust is considered a transferor. - Is treated as the owner of any part of the assets of a foreign trust under the grantor trust rules. - Received a distribution from a foreign trust.

-It received a distribution from a foreign trust.
 For more information, see the Instructions for Form 3520.

-Note: An owner of a foreign trust must ensure that the trust files an annual information return on Form 3520-A, as well as U.S. owner and beneficiary statements.
-For details, see Notice 97-34, 1997-25 I.R.B.
-22.
+Note: An owner of a foreign trust must ensure that the trust files an annual information return on Form 3520-A, Annual Information Return of Foreign Trust With a U.S. Owner.